MagaluCloud/magalu/mgc/cli/docs/container-registry/help.md

 ```
 credentials  Routes related to credentials to login to Docker.
 images       Routes related to listing and deletion of images.
+members      Routes related to managing registry membership and roles.
 proxy-caches Routes related to creating, listing and deletion of proxy-caches.
 registries   Routes related to creation, listing and deletion of registries.
 repositories Routes related to listing and deletion of repositories.
+scans        Routes related to image scanning, progress tracking, and vulnerability reports.
+users        Routes related to creating and retrieving container registry users.
 ```

 ## Flags: